 If you give Filipinos money to do something for you, we call it payment.
-If you give money so they’ll violate policies and procedures, we call it a bribe.
+We call it a bribe if you give money so they’ll violate policies and procedures.

 But when you help them when they need help the most, we call it utang na loob.
 It has no price tag.
 We intend to repay you soon.

 Filipino workers consider it utang na loob you do good to them.
 An employee got promoted because you had coached and mentored him.
 That promotion allowed him to send his children to college.

 You consider it your job, but he considers himself indebted to you.

 Never look down on your Filipino subordinate.
 Support them.
 Don’t talk about how much money you pay them.
 Talk about what their work can do for their families.

 We expect Filipinos to be humane.
 We want those in power to think about the welfare of the people.